Non Scholae Sed Vitae Discimus, not for school but for life we are learning.

 The Southland nature of the Girls’ High School is probably best reflected in the persistent efforts, from the beginning of the century, to establish a boarding hostel.
 Success came only in 1929 with the opening of the Waimarie Hostel in Crinan Street.

-The naming of the Hostel’s four dormitories gives a delightful insight in Hostel life – Punewhare (sleeping house), Tuirata (honouring the nearby native bush and birds), Wakaroa (a mixture of Wakatipu and Titiroa, the boarders’ home territories) and Elclomaudo (the first four syllables of the four original inhabitants – Elsie, Clove, Maud and Dorothea).
+The naming of the Hostel’s four dormitories gives a delightful insight into Hostel life – Punewhare (sleeping house), Tuirata (honouring the nearby native bush and birds), Wakaroa (a mixture of Wakatipu and Titiroa, the boarders’ home territories) and Elclomaudo (the first four syllables of the four original inhabitants – Elsie, Clove, Maud and Dorothea).

 1929 was hardly an auspicious year to open a hostel, and after a failed attempt in 1931 to include Boys’ High pupils amongst the boarders, the Hostel closed its doors.
 It reopened as Rata House in 1947, readopted the original estate name of Enwood in 1956, and has weathered periods of economic depression and the opening of country schools in the decades since.